JonathanReyess/koala-sign-learn/README.md

 ### Project Overview

-The core of this project is a dynamic sign language recognition model trained on skeleton-based features extracted from videos.
-The system addresses the need for accessible and portable KSL learning tools by utilizing a vision-based approach that can run on any camera-equipped device.
+Learning platform built on top of a Korean Sign Language recognition model trained on skeleton-based features extracted from videos.

+This project addresses the need for accessible KSL learning tools and resources by utilizing a vision-based approach that can run on any camera-equipped device.

-The model architecture is based on the principles outlined in the paper ["Dynamic Korean Sign Language Recognition Using Pose Estimation Based and Attention‑Based Neural Network"](https://ieeexplore.ieee.org/document/10360810) by Jungpil Shin *et al.* (IEEE Access, Vol. 11, pp. 143501–143513, 2023, DOI: [10.1109/ACCESS.2023.3343404](https://doi.org/10.1109/ACCESS.2023.3343404)).
+The model architecture is based on the principles outlined in the paper ["Dynamic Korean Sign Language Recognition Using Pose Estimation Based and Attention‑Based Neural Network"](https://ieeexplore.ieee.org/document/10360810) by Jungpil Shin et al. (IEEE Access, Volume: 11, Date of Publication: 15 December 2023, DOI: 10.1109/ACCESS.2023.3343404).

 ---